sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 parameter named `mvcPath` with a value of `/edit_entry` is appended to the URL.

-Notice that your `GuestbookPortlet` class extends `MVCPortlet`, which is Liferay's MVC Portlet class.
+Notice that your `GuestbookPortlet` class extends `MVCPortlet`, which is Liferay's MVC portlet class.
 In a Liferay MVC portlet, the `mvcPath` URL parameter is used to indicate a page within your portlet application.
 To navigate to another page in your portlet application, use a portal URL with the parameter `mvcPath` to indicate the specific page.